containeroo/cloudflare-operator/docs/content/fech_ip_from_kubernetes.md

-## Update IP from service.status.loadBalancer.ingress.[0].ip
-Add kubectl sidecar container to be able to send requests into kubernetes API.
+# Fetch IP From Kubernetes Object

+To fetch IP addresses from other Kubernetes objects, such as services or Istio gateways, you can add a kubectl sidecar to the operator pod.

+Enable the kubectl sidecar in your helm values:

 ```yaml
 sidecars:
   - name: proxy